akhudek/zip-visit/README.md

 # zip-visit

-A Clojure library implementing functional visitors over zippers.
+A Clojure(Script) library implementing functional visitors over zippers.
 This library was inspired partly by http://www.ibm.com/developerworks/library/j-treevisit/ and my own needs for walking and modifying tree data structures in clojure.